x40-Community/IdexCalibrationParts/README.md

 ## Language
 The plugin was translated to German.
 For further translations into your mother tongue I need your help.
 It's easy.
 In the i18n directory, open the idexcalibration.pot file with an editor and put the translation between the quotes from msgstr and email it to me.
-You can find the address in the idexcalibration.pot file.
+You can find my email address in the idexcalibration.pot file.

 ## Alternativ X-Calibration Part